lastcraft/play_with_decision_trees/ReadMe.md

 want to complicate his project.

-In the end, he wanted to code it all himself, but hey, I learned a bit of AI.
+In the end, he wanted to code it all himself, but hey, I learned a bit of AI :).

 Usage: